-- 1.1. developing an Independent Shrinkage Model (ISM), Independent Shrinkage Model Methodology (ISMM) and the Independent Shrinkage Statement (ISS); - 1.2. estimating the Independent LDZ Shrinkage Quantities (ILSQ) based on the ISM and ISMM; and - 1.1.1.3. calculating the Independent Shrinkage Charge (ISC) and recommending to the Authority that this should be applied to the GDNs as ISM Variation Gas (IVG). - 2 Principles: The ISE will be led by principles of impartiality, environmentalism, and best outcomes for end-consumers.

-3 Methodologies: The ISE will use methodologies to create an Independent Shrinkage Model (ISM) via which to estimate an independent account of Shrinkage.
-The methodologies used by the ISE to create the ISM shall be known as the Independent Shrinkage Model Methodologies (ISMM).
-The methodologies used by the ISE to create the ISM shall be the purview of the ISE.
-These may not only be desk based if reasonable.
-The relevance of the prospective ISE using data sources, and the costs associated with the retrieval of data from said sources, must be evidenced within their tender bid, so that the Stakeholder Evaluation Panel, as formed by the CDSP for the purpose of evaluating tender bids, can make an informed choice as to the validity of the tender bid.
-Where ISE identifies that costs required to be covered to fulfil the retrieval of data for the completion of the ISM is above what was agreed upon during the tender process, then such costs will be agreed upon within the DSC Contract Committee.
-TPD E9.3 stipulates the terms of engagement and cost recovery for the AUGE and an equivalent piece of legal drafting may be needed for the ISE.
-Interested parties can engage with the ISE on their ISMM during the consultation process.
-Topics that interested parties would like to be considered by the ISE can be shared with the ISE outside of the consultation period via the Independent Shrinkage Subcommittee or in writing.
+- 1.1.1.
+The ISMM are the techniques used to retrieve data sources that will feed into the ISM, - 1.1.2. the ISM is mechanism that interprets the ISMM to calculate the Independent Shrinkage Charge(s) - 1.1.3.
+The ISS is the document that describes how the ISMM have been used within the ISM to calculate the ISC - 1.2. estimating the Independent LDZ Shrinkage Quantities (ILSQ) and Independent IGT Shrinkage Quantities (IISQ) based on the ISM and ISMM; and calculating the Independent Shrinkage Charge (ISC) for both GDNs and IGTs and recommending to the Authority that this should be applied to the GDNs and IGTs - Principles: The ISE will be led by principles of impartiality (they shall not show bias towards any UNC Party), net-zero (all its activities in the operation of the role of ISE and the impacts of Shrinkage model error on UK's environmental record shall be considered here), accuracy (accurate underlying data that will enable Transporters to reduce the causes of leaks, for example), and best outcomes for end-consumers. - 3.
+Methodologies: The ISE will use methodologies to create an Independent Shrinkage Model (ISM) via which to estimate an independent account of Shrinkage model error.
+The methodologies used by the ISE to create the ISM shall be known as the Independent Shrinkage Model Methodologies (ISMM). - 3.1.
+The methodologies used by the ISE to create the ISM shall be the purview of the ISE. - 3.2.
+These may or may not only be desk based if reasonable. - 3.3.
+The relevance of the prospective ISE using data sources, and the costs associated with the retrieval of data from said sources, must be evidenced within their tender bid, so that the Stakeholder Evaluation Panel, as formed by the CDSP for the purpose of evaluating tender bids, can make an informed choice as to the validity of the tender bid. - 3.4.
+Where ISE identifies that costs required to be covered to fulfil the retrieval of data for the completion of the ISM is above what was agreed upon during the tender process, then such costs will be determined within the UNCC, or a Sub-Committee as so decided upon by the UNCC. - 3.4.1.
+In the absence of a clear majority vote (if GDNs abstain from voting for additional funds for the ISE, causing voting deadlock, for example) a 50% or greater vote in favour shall be an approval of funds.
+UNCC members will need to sign a non-disclosure agreement (NDA) for this purpose. - 3.5.
+The ISE may contract with third parties to provide data for the completion of the ISMM.
+Cost benefit analysis shall be required to evidence the requirement of a data collection activity. - 3.6.
+Interested parties can engage with the ISE on their ISMM during the consultation process. - 3.7.
+Topics that interested parties would like to be considered for inclusion within the ISMM by the ISE can be shared with the ISE outside of the consultation period via the Independent Shrinkage Sub-committee or in writing.